teuben/nemo/text/plotting25.md

 The most common plotting program in NEMO is **tabplot**, but cannot easily combine data from different tables.
 However, it can plot multiple columns, paired up as well.
-It also has a large number (>30) of keywords, which makes it hard to use, and prone to bugs.
+It also has a large number (>30) of keywords, which makes it hard to use, and prone to bugs when amending code.

 To overcome the single table approach, the NEMO *getparam* command line user interface would need to be abandoned (short of rewriting it).
-The standard *parseargs* module in python - with a minor hack - will allow parsing the commandline in sections identified with the input table
+The standard *parseargs* module in python - with a minor hack - will allow parsing the commandline in sections identified with each input table

 Below is that new approach to tabplot, currently being implemented in **tabplot3.py** and (soon) available for testing.